 Working visit to Max Planck Institute

-Team of prof. Wojtkowski have implemented MHz OCT (with use of MHz FDML laser) system into the optical mapping system for heart measurements.
-Optical mapping is already well-known surface-imaging technique, which allows tracking electrical activity of the heart (during both normal beating and abnormal states) at its surface (and after adding electro-sensitive dye).
-Due to the fact that this technique allows to obtain 2D images artifacts connected with heart motions are damaging quality of tracking.
-Thanks to application of MHz OCT system they have done simultaneous measurements of beating heart in both techniques – 3D OCT (100 vol/s) and 2D optical mapping (200 vol/s).
-Experiments involved 3 different rabbit hearts and acquiring multiple 5-7 s long 3D images stacks of different parts of heart (with rates up to 100 vol/s) together with continuous optical mapping measurements.
-Two techniques measurements were synchronized with use of TTL-signal triggering.
-This joint measurements of same area of a beating heart has not been done before, and acquired data after proper processing and interpretation has potential to become an important contribution to cardiological sciences.
+Team of prof. Wojtkowski has implemented MHz OCT (with the use of MHz FDML laser) system into the optical mapping system for heart measurements.
+Optical mapping is already a well-known surface-imaging technique, which allows tracking the electrical activity of the heart (during both normal beating and abnormal states) at its surface (and after adding electro-sensitive dye).
+Due to the fact that this technique allows obtaining 2D images, artifacts connected with heart motions are damaging the quality of tracking.
+Thanks to the application of the MHz OCT system they have done simultaneous measurements of beating heart in both techniques – 3D OCT (100 vol/s) and 2D optical mapping (200 vol/s).
+Experiments involved 3 different rabbit hearts and acquiring multiple 5-7 s long 3D image stacks of different heart parts (with rates up to 100 vol/s) together with continuous optical mapping measurements.
+Two techniques measurements were synchronized with the use of TTL-signal triggering.
+These joint measurements of the same area of a beating heart have not been done before and acquired data after proper processing and interpretation has the potential to become an important contribution to cardiological sciences.

 April 22-28, 2018